 Contracting through your own limited company

-Setting up your own Limited company is very straightforward.
-It takes just 5 minutes on the SJD website with your company set up within a few hours.
-Forming your company requires a one of cost of £125 + VAT, with SJD this includes:
+As a limited company, your take-home pay will be considerably higher.
+Setting up your own limited company is straightforward, and only takes up a few minutes of your time.
+Forming your company requires a one-off cost of £125 + VAT, with SJD this includes:

 - Helping to organise a Company Bank Account